pughlab/cancer-scrna-integration/README.md

-# A benchmark of batch-effect correction methods for single-cell RNA sequencing of cancer samples
+## A benchmark of batch-effect correction methods for single-cell RNA sequencing of cancer samples

+This repository contains custom code used for analysis and plotting in Richards et al. (2021).

+##
+##
+##
+#
 ## 1) Datasets

 | DatasetID | Cancer Type  | Sequencing Technology | Input Material | Num.
 Samples  | Num.
 Patients | Num.
 Cells | Cell Types | Data Download |